thehonorguard/mkdocs/docs/RoleGuide/medic copy.md

 Normally there would be different classes of medical personnel with different roles, bur for now, we stick with a platoon medic, and 1 to 3 combat life savers.

-### Combat life saver (CLS)
+### Combat lifesaver (CLS)

 This soldier is part of the squad and as the name suggests this is probably the first one to arrive at a wounded soldier.
-His job is to stabilize the soldier as fast as possible, and make sure they are either good to go or are stable enough to be medevac'd.<br>
+His job is to stabilize the soldier as fast as possible,and  make sure they are either good to go or are stable enough to be medevac'd.<br>

 A CLS is primarily a rifleman, but with more advanced medical training than everyone else.
 Meaning, he can be a first responder on the battlefield, to try to save and stabilize colleagues, until the medic arrives on scene.